March 27, 2026 · 10 min read

 If you want to test the AI approach first:

-- Go to Tuck (free for 10 documents, no credit card required)
+- Head to Tuck (free for 10 documents, no credit card)

-- Connect your Google Drive (takes 30 seconds, single OAuth click)
+- Connect your Google Drive (about 30 seconds, one OAuth click)

 - Grab 5-10 files from your Downloads folder